- Physiological maturity in corn is determined by kernels reaching black layer.

 - Grain moisture content should be monitored once black layer is achieved.

 - Harvesting should take place at a moisture content that balances harvest losses and grain drying costs.

 Corn kernels achieve black layer or physiological maturity when a black film develops at the tip of a kernel (Figure 1).
 The black film or layer seals the kernel from further development or increase in test weight.
-The kernel moisture content at black layer formation usually ranges from 25 to 40 percent, but averages around 30 percent.
+The kernel moisture content at black layer formation usually ranges from 25% to 40%, and averages around 30% moisture.

-Physiological maturity is greatly influenced by an individual product’s bred-in relative maturity (RM).
+Physiological maturity is greatly influenced by the relative maturity (RM) of the individual corn product.
 Short season products mature earlier than fuller season products.
 This genetic characteristic allows for the selection and planting of different corn products to spread out (over time) the maturation of a farming operation’s corn crop.
 This helps with harvest scheduling as all corn acres are not maturing at the same time.

 With high temperatures, it is extremely easy to underestimate the rate that grain dries.
 Grain that matures in late July can have an average daily drydown rate of approximately 0.8 percentage point per day compared to 0.4 percentage point per day for grain nearing maturity later in the season.
 Regardless of the environment, it is normal to see later RM corn products reach harvestable moisture levels (around 25%) later than earlier RM products.
 Product drydown rates are influenced by many product characteristics, such as tightness of husk leaves and pericarp thickness of the seed.2